posthtml/posthtml-components/readme.md

 </html>
 ```

-You may ask yourself many questions about this basic examples, and you will find most if not all answers in this readme.
-In case is missing something, feel free to ask via discussions.

-But I want to explain a few things now.

-First you may notice that our `src/button.html` component has a `type` and `class` attribute, and when we use the component in `src/index.html` we add type and class attribute.
+You may notice that our `src/button.html` component has a `type` and `class` attribute, and when we use the component in `src/index.html` we add type and class attribute.
 The result is that `type` is override, and `class` is merged.

 By default `class` and `style` attributes are merged, while all others attribute are override.
 You can also override class and style attribute by prepending `override:` to the class attribute.
 Example:

 ```html
 <x-button override:class="btn-custom">Submit</x-button>